carbon-language/carbon-lang/clang/lib/StaticAnalyzer/README.txt

 branch are assumed to be true and on the false branch the conditions of the branch are assumed to be false.
-Such "assumptions" create constraints on the values of the program, and those constraints are recorded in the GRState object (and are manipulated by the ConstraintManager).
+Such "assumptions" create constraints on the values of the program, and those constraints are recorded in the ProgramState object (and are manipulated by the ConstraintManager).
 If assuming the conditions of a branch would cause the constraints to be unsatisfiable, the branch is considered infeasible and that path is not taken.
 This is how we get